geotrev/undernet/getmonolith.io.wiki/Buttons.md

-Monolith’s button are fairly customizable and easy to use.
+Use buttons for call to actions or other user interactions.
+Can be used with [modals](modals).
 Configuration can be found in `_config.scss`.

 ### Default Button

 You should have nearly full control over your button’s various states.
-You’ll also be able to see these styles across relevant tags: `a`, `button`, and `input`.
+You’ll be able to see these styles across relevant tags: `a`, `button`, and `input`.

 ```html
 <button>Submit</button>